 Cohen, he said, "captures this sense of emptiness before God, of having nothing to bring except our hope and trust in God—and this transforms everything.”

-The earlier gathering at the Or Shalom Synagogue, attended by about 100 people, focussed more on celebrating Vancouver’s religious diversity.
+The earlier gathering at the Or Shalom Synagogue, attended by about 100 people, focused more on celebrating Vancouver’s religious diversity.

 “We are asked to be tolerant with each other,” said Firdosh Mehta of the Zoroastrian Society of B.C.
 “But tolerance is not enough.
 We need to elevate the understanding of each other for acceptance beyond tolerance—acceptance based on common values.”